-- Be able to differentiate between the terms microbiome, microbiota, prebiotic, probiotic and commensal - · Know the main functions of gut flora - Be familiar with some of the main illnesses linked to dysregulation of gut flora - Be familiar with some strategies for optimisation of gut flora health - Have prepared a lacto-fermented vegetable.
+- · Be familiar with some of the main illnesses linked to dysregulation of gut flora - Be familiar with some strategies for optimisation of gut flora health - Have prepared a lacto-fermented vegetable.

 - Gained an overview of constitutional medicine from the perspective of the Greek/Unani traditions - Explored the concept of the four qualities, and the humoural approach to Western herbal medicine - Gained understanding of the concept of digestive fire - Considered the similarities and differences that characterize a variety of herbal traditions.